-Understanding AC TIG Balance Control
+Understanding AC Balance Control on Miller® TIG Welders

 Fig. 1.
 AC current is used to weld aluminum because its positive half cycle provides a "cleaning" action and its negative half cycle provides penetration.

 This then allows the electrode negative (EN) portion of the cycle — where the current flows from the tungsten into the workpiece — to melt the base metal and fuse the joint.

 Fig. 2.
 Notice the lighter colored "etched zone" or "cleaning action" created by the AC arc.

 Until balance control was introduced on Miller TIG welders, the amount of EP (sometimes referred to as the cleaning action) and the amount of EN (sometimes called the weld penetration action) was balanced at 50/50.
 But this generalized, one-size-fits-all approach doesn’t provide the ideal arc for all TIG applications.
 For example, snowmobile heat exchangers, trailers or boat lifts that have been in service will have heavier oxides and require more cleaning and oxide

 The balance control feature allows operators to tailor the TIG arc for each job.